ajsmith607/memills/content/family-of-edward-hallock-mills/topics/smithtown.md

 title: "Mills Pond NY and Mills Genealogy"
 weight: 500
 ---
 Edward H. Mills' ancestors were early settlers of Edward's birthplace, the Town of Smithtown on Long Island, and to this day the [Mills Pond District](https://en.wikipedia.org/wiki/Mills_Pond_District_(St._James,_New_York)) is named for them.
+This section explores Mills Pond and the Mills genealogy, including an accounting of the family names mentioned in the deeds for Mills' Home in Brooktondale.

 <!--more-->